timescale/docs/use-timescale/compression/manual-compression.md

 ---
 title: Manual compression
-excerpt: Manually compress a hypertable
+excerpt: Learn how to manually compress a hypertable
 products: [self_hosted]
 keywords: [compression, hypertables]
 ---

 # Manually compress chunks

-In most cases, an [automated compression policy][add_compression_policy] is sufficient.
+In most cases, an [automated compression policy][add_compression_policy] is sufficient to manually compress your chunks.
 However, if you want more control over compression, you can also manually compress specific chunks.